dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 **Available in:** Development environments, Enterprise plans only

-The OAuth auth method permits dbt Cloud to run development queries on behalf of a BigQuery user without the configuration of BigQuery password in dbt Cloud.
+The OAuth auth method permits dbt Cloud to run development queries on behalf of a BigQuery user without the configuration of BigQuery service account keyfile in dbt Cloud.
 For more information on the initial configuration of a BigQuery OAuth connection in dbt Cloud, please see [the docs on setting up BigQuery OAuth](cloud-setting-up-bigquery-oauth).